survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

 You can execute the scripts defined this way through *npm run*.
-If you trigger *npm run build* now, you should get a build at your output directory like earlier.
+If you execute *npm run build* now, you should get a build at your output directory like earlier.

 This works because npm adds `node_modules/.bin` temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
 Unless Webpack is installed to the project, this can point to a possible global install.
 That can be potentially dangerous as it's a good idea to have control over the version of tools you are using.